(The Evil Tongue)

 Yes, even a fool, if he keeps silent, is considered to be wise.
 That would seem to be the first step in controlling the evil tongue; learning how to keep quiet!

 There are six things that YHWH hates, seven that are an abomination to him.
-Numbers six and seven both have to do with lashon hara or the evil tongue...
+The sixth and the seventh both have to do with lashon hara, or the evil tongue...

 17 A proud look, a lying tongue, and hands that shed innocent blood, 18 An heart that deviseth wicked imaginations, feet that be swift in running to mischief, 19 A false witness that speaketh lies, and he that soweth discord among brethren.